alextoub/EpiReader/README.md

 $ pod install
 ```

-3. It will create a new projet name EpiReader.xcworkspace
+3. It will create a new project named EpiReader.xcworkspace.
 4. Click on it!
-5. Sign using your developper account and build the project using XCode
+5. Sign using your Apple developer account and build the project using XCode.

 ![EpiReader](https://github.com/alextoub/EpiReader/blob/master/Assets/EpiReader.png)